-AUP - Acceptable Use Policy for Technology
+AUP - Acceptable Use Policy for the Proper Use of Technology

-Students should be respectful in their use of the technology resources at school and abide by the instructions of ICT (Information and Communications Technology) Staff, teachers, and student TA’s (Technology Assistants).
+Students should be respectful in their use of the technology resources at school and abide by the instructions of ICT (Information and Communications Technology) staff, teachers, and student TA’s (Technology Assistants).
 These include the following:

-- Do not eat food, candy or drink in the computer areas.
+- Do not eat food, candy, or drink in the computer areas.

-- Log off from the workstation after you have finished, and leave the work area tidy.
+- Log off from the workstation after you have finished and leave the work area tidy.

 - Use only your own account and password: protect your password and change it periodically.

 - Report lost or stolen passwords, or any other problems with network accounts, immediately to the ICT Staff or to your teacher.